 - Outi Mäkelä graduated as sign language interpreter in 1994.
 She received MA degree in Education in 2001.
 Outi has been lecturer in Sign Language Interpreter Training Programme at Humak since 2005.

 - Juha Manunen is Deaf Sign Language and interpreting lecturer at Humak.
 He received MA degree in Education from Jyväskylä University in 2008.
-In his master thesis Juha analyzed plural negation in Finnish Sign Language.
+In his master thesis Juha analysed plural negation in Finnish Sign Language.

 Heriot-Watt University has been offering undergraduate training of sign language interpreters since 1996, in association with a much wider range of translation and interpreting courses at undergraduate and postgraduate levels which have been established for over 40 years.